 Who We Are

-Fifth Sense is a patient-led group, formed by anosmia sufferer Duncan Boak in 2012.
-Duncan lost his sense of smell as the result of a severe head injury in 2005 and set up Fifth Sense with the aim of it becoming the first registered charity within the UK to support smell and taste disorder sufferers and educate all on the role that the sense of smell plays in our lives.
+Fifth Sense was established in 2012 by Duncan Boak, who lost his sense of smell as the result of a severe head injury in 2005.
+Fifth Sense has grown rapidly since then and is now the first charity supporting smell and taste disorder sufferers, providing a signpost to potential diagnosis and treatment, and playing a leading role in educating society on the huge role that the sense of smell plays in our lives.

 What can you do?

-If you are an anosmia sufferer who, like many of us, have received no useful information from your doctor, or have been told that nothing can be done, then please contact Fifth Sense using the email address below to find out about what options there are for gaining expert medical advice within the UK.
+If you suffer from anosmia or any other smell/taste-related disorder and, like many of us, have received no useful information from your doctor, or have been told that nothing can be done, then please contact Fifth Sense using the email address below to find out about what options there are for gaining expert medical advice within the UK.

 Fifth Sense Mission Statement

-- To provide support and advice to anosmia and taste disorder sufferers, and act as a signpost to patients seeking treatment
+Provide support and advice to smell and taste-related disorder sufferers and act as a signpost to potential diagnosis and treatment

 (1) – Assessing the Impact of Anosmia: Review of a Questionnaire’s Findings, Van Toller, Chem.
 Senses 24: 705-712, 1999